The College of St. Scholastica

 The occupational therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449, (301) 652-2682, www.acoteonline.org.

 The salary prospects for occupational therapists are equally good.
-The Bureau of Labor Statistics lists the median salary for OTs as $75,400.
-Many St. Scholastica graduates work in Duluth and the surrounding areas, although positions are plentiful in other parts of the region and country.
+The Bureau of Labor Statistics lists the 2014 median salary for OTs as $78,810.
+Many St. Scholastica graduates work in Duluth and the surrounding areas, although positions are available in other parts of the region and country.

 Here are some classes you may potentially take in preparation for graduate school.
 Please note that you may not need all of these courses to fulfill your graduate school pre-requisites.
 This list doesn't necessarily include courses needed for your major or general education requirements.
 Be sure to create your course plan in consultation with your advisor.

 Introductory study of anatomy and physiology of the vertebrate body with an emphasis on the human.
 Topics include an introduction to cells, tissues, and systems organization, osteology, fluid compartments, gross and microscopic anatomy, physiology of the circulatory system, body defense systems and the gross anatomy of musculature.
 3 class hours, 3-hour lab.
 Prerequisite: BIO 1110 or BIO 1036.

 Continuation of BIO 2110.
 Topics include gross and microscopic anatomy, physiology of the renal system, respiratory system, digestive system, nervous system and endocrine system.
 3 class hours, 3-hour lab.
 Prerequisite: BIO 2110.